rykuss/2PacTourney/readme.md

 TypeError: 'NoneType' object is not iterable
 ```

+### Scenario 3:
+* (In Ghost/Capsule accounting when agent is invader), we check if capsules are available and if the ally is a pacman.
+However, if there is no pacman ally, we don't encourage the current agent to eat a capsule.
+Thus, we should encourage the current agent to eat a capsule by having an else statement and adding to the value with the `closestCapDist`.

 ## A few handy commands:
 * Run a basic game
   * `python capture.py`